 The post-harvest treatment of edible coating materials influenced different sensory quality evaluations (Colour, texture, flavour, taste and overall acceptability) of tomato fruit.
-The maximum Sensory quality evaluation (Colour, texture, flavour, taste and overall acceptability) was recorded in treatment (T4) tomato fruit coated with Aloe vera gel (30%) and the minimum value for these parameters was found in the treatment T1 control (without coating).
+The maximum sensory evaluation in terms of colour, texture, flavour, taste and overall acceptability was recorded in treatment (T4) tomato fruit coated with Aloe vera gel (30%) and the minimum value for these parameters was found in control (without coating).
 Maximum colour, self-life was recorded in treatment (T4) tomato fruit coated with Aloe vera gel (30%) and the minimum colour score was noted in the treatment T1 control (without control).
 The post-harvest treatment of different edible coating materials had a statistically significant effect on texture.
 The maximum fruit texture was found with the treatment (T4) tomato fruit coated with Aloe vera gel (30%) and the minimum value for these parameters was recorded in the treatment (T1) (control).
 The post-harvest treatment of different edible coating materials had a statistically significant effect on flavour.
 The maximum fruit flavour was found with the treatment (T4) tomato fruit coated with Aloe vera gel (30%) and the minimum value for these parameters was recorded in the treatment T1 (control).
 The post-harvest treatment of different edible coating materials had a statistically significant effect on taste.
 The maximum fruit taste was found with the treatment (T4) tomato fruit coated with Aloe vera gel (30%) and the minimum value for these parameters was recorded in the treatment T1 (control).
 The post-harvest treatment of different edible coating materials had a statistically significant effect on overall acceptability.
 The maximum fruit overall acceptability was found with the treatment (T4) tomato fruit coated with Aloe vera gel (30%) and the minimum value for these parameters was recorded in the treatment T1 (control).

-Tomato has distinctive sensory properties, such as a distinctive umami taste, pleasant aroma, distinctive flavor, and a range of green to red color depending on ripeness by Ruelas-Chacon et al., (2017).
+Tomato has distinctive sensory properties, such as a distinctive umami taste, pleasant aroma, distinctive flavor, and a range of green to red color depending on ripeness according to Ruelas-Chacon et al., (2017).
 The effects of edible coatings on the sensory properties of fresh whole tomato have been extensively studied by various researchers.
 Kumar et al., (2021a) showed that a tomato skin-enhanced chitosan-pullulan composite edible coating exhibited an overall higher acceptability compared to untreated tomato when stored at ambient and cold (4°C) conditions. reported to have been achieved.
 Not only did this coating effectively improve the sensory properties, the shelf life of tomato extends up to 9th days at 23°C. Previously, Sucheta et al., (2019) showed that tomato coated with a mixture of pectin and cornmeal had better overall flavor scores on a 9-point hedonic scale compared to uncoated samples.
 Aloe vera coated papaya fruits stored at 25 °C-29 °C and 82-84 percent RH has greater retention of bright green color than the uncoated fruits, During the storage period the judging panel found that flavor was satisfactory in Aloe vera coated papaya fruits Brishti et al., (2013).
 The result was supported by the findings of Chrysargyris et al., (2016) and Jain et al., (2017)

 CONCLUSION: